hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 copy of the structure given when the prepared query was created.

-`Datacenter` has the datacenter that ultimately provided the list of nodes and `Failvovers` has the number of remote datacenters that were queried while executing the query.
+`Datacenter` has the datacenter that ultimately provided the list of nodes and `Failovers` has the number of remote datacenters that were queried while executing the query.
 This provides some insight into where the data came from.
 This will be zero during non-failover operations where there were healthy nodes found in the local datacenter.